Choose the research methodology best suited to your situation

 2. Monitoring tools: Google Alerts, Talkwalker, Mention, etc.

-4. Databases: PubMed, Google Scholar, Web of Science, Archimag, CAIRN, etc.
+4. Academic databases: PubMed, Google Scholar, Web of Science, Archimag, CAIRN, etc.

 5. Online forums and communities: Reddit, Quora, Stack Overflow, etc.